igormironchik/args-parser/README.md

 # Q/A

-Why not to add description, long description, etc into constructors of arguments, so it will be possible to initialize argument in one line?
+Why not to add description, long description, etc. into constructors of arguments, so it will be possible to initialize argument in one line?
 ---